pf4d/fenics_mpm/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-fenics_mpm 1.0
+The material-point method
 *******************************

-This first release of an implementation of the `material point method` as initial designed by [sulsky_1994]_, [sulsky_1995]_.
-Currently, particles are represented with ``NumPy`` arrays and are integrated with a finite-element grid and basis functions provided by ``FEniCS``.
+This is a parallel implementation of written in C++ with OpenMP using a Python front end of the `material-point method` as originally designed by [sulsky_1994]_, [sulsky_1995]_.
+Particles are represented with ``NumPy`` arrays and are integrated with a finite-element grid and basis functions provided by ``FEniCS``.

-Work remaining:

-1. Parallelize the code to use ``MPI``.
-This could be accomplished with ``PETSc`` or ``NumPy`` alone.
-It would also be intersting to offload all the particle calculations to the graphics process using ``PyCUDA`` or something similar, and use the processor CPUs for grid calculations alone.
-2. Design an efficient way to communicate between the particles and grid in parallel.
-This is difficult because particles move from one grid domain to the next, and as such change processors due to the grid partitioning used by ``FEniCS``, ``ParMETIS``.
-3. Create new finite-element basis functions with ``FIAT`` such as cubic splines.
-4. Perform `method of manufactured solutions` verification tests in 1D.
-5. Improve documentation.
-6. All those other ideas that I don't want to discuss yet.

-Documentation will be updated at each design iteration in order to remain relavent with the code.

 .. _first: